-- Plant based products and food sales are expected to increase by fivefold by 2030, according to the Bloomberg Intelligence report.
+- Plant-based products and food sales are expected to increase by fivefold by 2030, according to the Bloomberg Intelligence report.

 - 17% of overall vegan food delivery has been observed.

-- Specifically, orders of plant based food increased by 28%
+- Specifically, orders of plant-based food increased by 28%

-- Plant based diets are growing across Asia and even many of the athletes are encouraging it.
+- Plant-based diets are growing across Asia and even many of the athletes are encouraging it.

 - Over 1 billion Hindus in India influence the high number of vegans

-- overall count is 24% population strictly vegetarian and 9% of the population is vegan in India.
+- overall count is 24% population is strictly vegetarian and 9% of the population is vegan in India.

 Dairy Farming: Crueler Than Any Industry

-When compared to other animal based industries, dairy farming is crueler than any other industries.
+When compared to other animal-based industries, dairy farming is crueler than any other industries.
 This is because animals are forced to be in certain conditions in order to provide what humans want.

 And not just this, cows are injected with oxytocin that can make them produce milk twice as more than what they can actually produce.
-And these drugs are injected while they are pregnant which lead to cramps and pain.
+And these drugs are injected while they are pregnant which leads to cramps and pain.

 Cows are treated with no empathy, they are beaten to make them stand steady while milking and tied tightly with the rope.
 It also observed that they are not provided with clean water and also unhygienic surrounding.
-They are often left to live in their own faeces.
+They are often left to live in their own feces.